GurkNathe/Celestialic/README.md

 # Celestialic

-A mob intending to add numerous fish mobs and boss, among other things.
+A mod intending to add numerous fish mobs and boss, among other things.

 \* = might be changed